-The Polish capital suffered immensely during the Second World War, but managed to rebuild and grow its wonderful historic centre.
+The historic centre of Warsaw, the Polish capital suffered immensely during the Second World War, but managed to rebuild and grow.

 UNESCO’s World Heritage Centre’s short description of site no. 30: